Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 This repository outlines how COI metabarcodes are processed by Teresita M. Porter. **SCVUC** refers to the programs, algorithms, and reference datasets used in this data flow: **S**EQPREP, **C**UTADAPT, **V**SEARCH, **U**NOISE, **C**OI classifier.

 The pipeline begins with raw Illumina MiSeq fastq.gz files with paired-end reads.
 Reads are paired.
 Primers are trimmed.
 All the samples are pooled for a global analysis.
 Reads are dereplicated and denoised producing a reference set of exact sequence variants (ESVs).
-The ESVs are translated into every possible open reading frame and the longest coding sequence is retained so long as they exceed a minimum length cutoff.
-The cutoff is determined empirically to screen out the most obvious pseudogenenes that may have a shorter than expected length due to indels and frameshifts.
-These ESVs are taxonomically assigned using the COI mtDNA reference set available from https://github.com/terrimporter/CO1Classifier and is used with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .
+ESVs are filtered again by retaining the longest coding sequence so long as they exceed a minimum length cutoff.
+These coding sequences are taxonomically assigned using the COI mtDNA reference set available from https://github.com/terrimporter/CO1Classifier and is used with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .

 This data flow has been developed using a conda environment and snakemake pipeline for improved reproducibility.
 It will be updated on a regular basis so check for the latest version at https://github.com/Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/releases .